-The Biodiversity Objectives specified in Schedule 1 (if any) shall be deemed to have been given with Landlord’s consent in writing and the Tenant shall be entitled to compensation in respect of such matters in accordance with Clause 4.
+The Biodiversity Objectives specified in Schedule 1 (if any) shall be deemed to have been given with the Landlord’s consent in writing.
+The Tenant shall be entitled to compensation in respect of such matters in accordance with Clause 4.

-Prior to the commencement of this agreement, the [Landlord and/ or Tenant] shall put in place an appropriate Environmental Management Plan that achieves the Biodiversity Objectives [including increasing the Carbon Sink Capacity of the Conservation Land].
+Before the commencement date of this Agreement, the [Landlord and/ or Tenant] shall put in place an appropriate Environmental Management Plan that achieves the Biodiversity Objectives [including increasing the Carbon Sink Capacity of the Conservation Land].

-4.1.1 An amount equal to the valuation of the Climate Benefits as at the Term date (or date of determination as appropriate), [and any VAT in respect of it ], such valuation to be determined in accordance with Clause 5 [less [insert any relevant deductions to ensure that the Tenant is not double compensated for any actions undertaken in accordance with the Biodiversity Objectives]].
+4.1.1 an amount equal to the valuation of the Climate Benefits as at the end date of the Term (or date of determination as appropriate), [and any VAT in respect of it ].
+The valuation shall be determined in accordance with Clause 5 [less [insert any relevant deductions to ensure that the Tenant is not double compensated for any actions undertaken in accordance with the Biodiversity Objectives]].
 [Drafting note: For example, if the Tenant signed up to a Countryside Stewardship Scheme or Woodland Grant Scheme and received payments for providing these, they ought not to be compensated for this by the Landlord as well or they would be compensated twice.]

 4.1.2 [All inputs [and any VAT] purchased for the purpose of Biodiversity Objectives].

 4.2 In addition to any compensation the Tenant may be entitled to under clause [4.1], the Tenant is also entitled to compensation for Tenant’s Improvements pursuant to Part III of the Agricultural Tenancies Act 1995 (provided such compensation for Tenants Improvements does not already account for Climate Benefits).